island-is/island.is/infra/README.md

 ### Available Commands

-While infra offers various commands, one of the most powerful and useful for developers is the `run-local-env` command.
+While the infra tool offers various commands, one of the most powerful and useful for developers is the `run-local-env` command.
 This command allows developers to render the required environment and start a local development environment with the necessary configuration.

 Here is a summary of all available commands in the CLI: